Exhibitions and talks

 Explore Eastbourne's past, present and future

-PHOTOGRAPHS AND ARTEFACTS about the Pier are on display together with the original drawn plan of the first Eastbourne Pier “a promenade for walking over the water” designed by renowned pier architect Eugenius Birch, the plan is dated 1865 and is on special loan to the Eastbourne Heritage Centre for this exhibition.
+150 YEARS OF EASTBOURNE PIER: Photographs and artefacts about the Pier are on display together with the original drawn plan of the first Eastbourne Pier “a promenade for walking over the water” designed by renowned pier architect Eugenius Birch, the plan is dated 1865 and is on special loan to the Eastbourne Heritage Centre for this exhibition.

--the Duke's Pleasure Ground
+Eastbourne’s Devonshire Park -the Duke's Pleasure Ground

 THIS EXHIBITION TAKES A NEW LOOK at Devonshire Park.
 By the 1870s the 7th Duke of Devonshire realised that the success of his new town depended on a central entertainment area.
 Visual archives, film, and artefacts show how the park developed in to the main cultural area of the town and its continuing use as a sports, theatre, arts and music hub.